bitcraze/crazyflie-firmware/docs/functional-areas/crtp/index.md

 Unless otherwise noted, this protocol documentation covers `Crazyflie 2.x`, the `Crazyflie Bolt` and the `Roadrunner`.

+## Protocol version and stability guarantee

+In order to allow for improvement and breaking change the protocol is versioned.
+The version is available using the [getProtocolVersion](crtp_platform#get-protocol-version) packet.

+The version is currently 5.

+When removing functionality from the protocol, packet will be depreciated for at least one version before being removed.
+Depreciated functionality prints a Warning in the [console](crtp_console).
+This rule allows for the Crazyflie firmware to evolve and remove old functionalities when needed and for a client or lib to have some compatibility guarantee.
+For example if a client support the protocol version 5, it is guarantee to work with version 6 but should likely not accept to connect a Crazyflie on version 7 of the protocol.

 ## Communication stack

 The Crayzyflie communication is implemented as a stack of independent layers: